curusarn/til/README.md

 Python searches `/usr/local/lib/python...` before `/usr/lib/python...` - it had caused me problems.

+`getopts` is a (POSIX) shell builtin that can parse simple arguments.
+`getopt` is an external command (GNU and BSD variants) that can parse all kinds of arguments.

 ## Design

 Many tools are bound to a single directory - this greatly simplifies usage of the tool by reducing the amount of possibilities. (`Makefile`, `Dockerfile`, `Rakefile`, etc.)